PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Checking for SSH Keys

-If your username is `aturing` then look the following directory for existing keys:
+If your username is `aturing` then look in the following directory for existing keys:

 ```
 C:\Users\aturing\.ssh